Wednesday, 18 October

 Group Business Development Director, Norse Group

 Our esteemed panel will challenge conventional thinking and extend a special invitation to all delegates to participate actively in an inspiring initiative – one that aims to reshape the narrative surrounding the Net Zero Carbon (NZC) agenda in the UK.
-Through collaboration between sectors, we can drive significant and rapid change on a national scale, breaking down barriers and overcoming challenges.

 A key focus will be on the quality of our current housing stock, a pressing concern.
 The gravity of the challenge ahead becomes evident when we consider the staggering numbers: Over 29 million homes require intervention by 2050, necessitating the retrofitting of over 4,000 homes every single day (Monday-Friday) until December 31, 2049, to meet NZC targets.